 Petsfang plenums and ducts are professionally engineered to produce a smooth, balanced flow of fresh air directly on the filament.
 We utilize CFD Simulations in our ducts to maximize the performance.
 The very defined directional airflow exhaust the air to the back of the bed giving a constant, cool airflow to the filament.
 The airflows “shape” is somewhat like a wafer which produces a dwell time over the filament much longer, promoting greater filament cooling, with the used air exhausting to the back away from the print.

 Keep in mind, with a cooling mod, we are trying to cool a single piece of hair sized filament.

 So why should we use a part cooling mod?

-1. Better filament bridging over wide areas with no support parallel to the build plate or bridging over low percentage infill.
+2. Cooling provides better filament bridging over wide areas with no support parallel to the build plate or bridging over low percentage infill.

 3. Improved inter layer adhesion.
 It allows for a higher temperature at the nozzle outlet to bond the layers as it extrudes to the previous layer.
 A byproduct of higher nozzle temps are smoother less visible layers especially in vase or lithoplate mode.
 Another byproduct is enabling finer detail printing.